Our all-out support to Pakistan on Kashmir, FATF: Erdogan

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Turkish President Recep Tayyip Erdogan Friday reiterated his country’s categorical support to Pakistan on all the issues particularly Kashmir and its greylisting by the Paris-based Financial Action Task Force (FATF).
+ISLAMABAD: Turkish President Recep Tayyip Erdo an Friday reiterated his country’s categorical support to Pakistan on all the issues particularly Kashmir and its greylisting by the Paris-based Financial Action Task Force (FATF).

 “Kashmiri brothers have been living under difficult circumstances over the years, but the recent unilateral steps of India have added to their woes and the situation there has become alarming.
 Depriving Kashmiris of their freedom and usurping their rights is not in anybody's interest,” he said.